Jörgen Krabbe: Becoming Swedish

 In 1658, Scania was ceded to Sweden.
 People in Denmark were desperate but they couldn't do anything.
 Jörgen chose to stay in Scania.
 He gave up his prestigious position at the Danish Chancellery and pledged loyalty to the King of Sweden, since it was against the law for Scanian residents to work for the Danish state and own property in Denmark.
-King Christian V of Denmark had offered him a position as county judge but Krabbe chose to renounce his career and return to Scania where he had his fiancée Jytte Tagesen Thott.
+King Christian V of Denmark-Norway had offered him a position as county judge but Krabbe chose to renounce his career and return to Scania where he had his fiancée Jytte Tagesen Thott.

 The Krabbe family split their property between their two sons: Jörgen took over the Scanian lands and became Swedish, Tage remained Danish and took over their Danish lands.
 The girls all got a castle each, too.
 Jörgen Krabbe and Jytte Thott got married in Malmö in 1664 and had a lavish wedding feast with guests from both Denmark and Sweden, though the celebrations were exclusively in Danish.
 There were three toasts to Denmark and two to Sweden.

 Jörgen Krabbe had high hopes of a career at the bar in Sweden but he found himself having to turn to large-scale farming as his main employment, and in his letters, he complained bitterly of this although he was very fond of Krogholm Castle where he lived with his wife.
 The couple also ran Högestad Castle, Baldringe Farm, Tosterup Castle and Ingelstorp Manor.
 The same year as his wedding, Krabbe gained recognition as a Swedish nobleman, and was also a representative in the Swedish Diet in Stockholm.
 In 1676 he became a Swedish Baron, which he found to be an empty title compared to the career he had wished for.
 He wrote to his old friend and former estate manager, Hack Sörensen, and complained about this.
 The letter was confiscated by the Swedes and used as evidence against Krabbe during the trial.